 I am happy to mark this small milestone on a something that has become a clear part of my life.
-I have been writing for blogs for quite some time .
-I had my personal website since 1997 and I use to host it on Tripod.com which I shared content and informed those people close to me.
+I have been writing for blogs for quite some time.
+I had my website since 1997, and I use to host it on Tripod.com which I shared content and informed those people close to me.

-The main purpose of creating RaúlColón.net was being able to take all my thoughts and share them with you.
-On many occasions I found myself writing at Twitpuerto.com, which focused on twitter, limited me from expressing thoughts and ideas on a variety of subjects.
+The primary purpose of creating RaúlColón.net was being able to take all my thoughts and share them with you.
+On many occasions I found myself writing at Twitpuerto.com, which focused on Twitter, limited me from expressing thoughts and ideas on a variety of subjects.
 Buying a domain with my name empowered me to share even more with useful information to my readers.

 After coming back from @chirp (1st and only Twitter Developer Conference) in San Francisco last year, I knew I had to consolidate my efforts online in a central place.
 I wanted to share my experiences on using an app, reading a book, or talking about the awesome people I meet and what they do.
 A few days before I took off for the @cmsummit (Conversational Marketing Summit) last year I decided to set up the blog with the purpose of covering that first event on my new domain for others to benefit.

-Going to other conference such as Inbound Marketing Summit, SXSW, and Hispanicize taught me that keeping the blog up to date is not as easy as you would think.
+Going to another conference such as Inbound Marketing Summit, SXSW, and Hispanicize taught me that keeping the blog up to date is not as easy as you would think.
 So maybe trying to launch my blog at that @cmSummit was my first big mistake.
-If you go over my first posts you can clearly see the many mistakes I made and some of the successes.
-Just thinking of the whole year of this domain, I did the exercise of going back through a few posts and I realized how much I have learned in only 12 months.
+If you go over my first posts, you can see the many errors I made and some of the successes.
+Just thinking of the whole year of this domain, I did the exercise of going back through a few posts, and I realized how much I have learned in only 12 months.

 At approximately 3,500 unique visitors per month (these last few months) I am very happy that many of you decide to stop by periodically and read what I have to say.